jaedsonpys/cookiedb/docs/index.md

     </a>
 </p>

 CookieDB is a noSQL database that uses the `document` model with all data encrypted, take advantage of the *performance and security* to create your projects that need a **quick storage** and are simple to use.
-Read the [CookieDB full documentation](https://jaedsonpys.github.io/cookiedb) to understand the methods available for creating, reading, updating and deleting data in the database.
+Read the CookieDB full documentation here to understand the methods available for creating, reading, updating and deleting data in the database.

 To install CookieDB using PIP Package Manager: